tensorflow/docs/site/en/api_docs/python/tf/distribute/CrossDeviceOps.md

 )
 </code></pre>

-Broadcast the `tensor` to destinations.
+Broadcast `tensor` to `destinations`.

+This can only be called in the cross-replica context.

 <!-- Tabular view -->
  <table class="responsive fixed orange">